Henrygwb/edge/README.md

 - `get_explanations`: compute the time step importances for the input trajectories.
 - `save`: save the trained model.
 - `load`: load a well trained model.
+- `exp_fid_stab`: get the explanations and the explainability and stability testing results (varying top10/20/30).

 Key parameters (the instruction of most parameters can be found in the inline comments):
 - `encoder_type`: 'CNN' or 'MLP', if the observation is environment frame snapshot (image), use 'CNN', it will use CNN to transform the input observation ([n_traj, seq_len, input_channels, input_dim, input_dim], torch.float32) into the observation encoding ([n_traj, seq_len, encode_dim]).
 It will also use an embedding layer to transform the categorical action ([n_traj, seq_len], torch.long) into the action embedding.
 Then, it concatenate the observation encoding and action embedding and output the final hidden representation.
 Note that this cnn structure is designed for Atari games, if currently only support input_dim=80/84 and do not support continous actions.
 If using a different input dim, change the '4' in  `self.cnn_out_dim = 4 * 4 * 16 + embed_dim` in line 54 of `rnn_utils.py` to the current encoded dim.
 If using continous actions, change the embeding layer in line 35 of `rnn_utils.py` to an MLP. if the observation and action are feature vectors, use 'MLP', it will concatenate the observations and actions and then run an MLP.